monoclecat/cleansys/README.md

 Each floor has its own weekly repeating cleaning schedules, two kitchens which some floors share, and several schedules which apply to the entire household.

-An electronic solution, which CleanSys provides, takes over the tedious task of creating schedules on paper and provides additional features.
-One of them: CleanSys offers a quick and easy way for Cleaners to switch duties with each other, in case someone's vacation is getting in the way of their cleaning duties _(the analogue version of this is to ask the group chat and hope for a response)_.
+This cleaning-schedule management system takes over the tedious task of creating schedules on paper and provides additional features, such as a quick and easy way for Cleaners to switch duties with each other.

 CleanSys comes with powerful editing capabilities for the administrator, an intuitive interface for the Cleaners, simple click-on-your-name login, and a strong focus on transparency with a granularity down to the sub-task level of each schedule.

-CleanSys was built for german users, so the interface language is german.
-If you would like to have a translation (and are willing to put some effort into it yourself), please open an Issue for it.
+This project was made with german users in mind, so the interface language is german as well.
+If you would like to have a translation
+(and are willing to put some effort into it yourself), please open an Issue for it.

 ## Screenshots